 If you have cleared any food and habitat, but are still seeing rats, inspect your home thoroughly for gaps.
 If there are no gaps greater than 1/4″, then you may not need to take any further steps.

-Unfortunately, others may need to take additional steps to control rats & mice because their homes aren’t able to be closed off without tens of thousands of dollars worth of modification to the home.
-Increasingly, homes with earthen crawlspaces are susceptible to underground burrow entry from Norway rats.
-Sometimes homes entire gutter lines separate from the roof board and create roof rat entry.
+Unfortunately, others may need to take additional steps to control rats & mice because their homes aren’t able to be closed off without thousands of dollars worth of modification to the home.

-If you’re interested in a professional inspection and custom IPM strategy for rats outside, give us a call.
+If you’re interested in a professional peace-of-mind inspection and custom pest management strategy for rats outside, give us a call.
 We’ll help you avoid rats at home naturally.

 Pest & Pollinator specializes in knowledgable, dynamic & ecologically responsible rodent control for Portland.